Drew Scott and New Wife Linda Phan Are Already Talking About Property Babies: ‘We’re Excited to Start That Chapter of Our Lives’

 “I can’t even describe the feeling—it was like a dream to see all these people we know together in one place,” Drew says.

-After saying “I do” they treated friends and family to “all these little touches,” like a first dance choreographed by Drew’s Dancing with the Stars partner Emma Slater and her husband Sasha Farber, a gelato truck, photo booth, and giant Jenga.
+After saying “I do” they treated friends and family to “all these little touches,” like a first dance choreographed by Drew’s Dancing with the Stars partner, Emma Slater, and her husband, Sasha Farber, a gelato truck, photo booth, and giant Jenga.

 They also gifted their loved ones two travel bags designed by Lug, plus custom pizza cutters and plates that they created with Fortessa, the manufacturer of their Scott Living line.
 The set will also be available for purchase on Amazon, and for each one sold, Fortessa will donate to the #WeMovement — the same cause Drew and Linda are asking friends to donate to in lieu of gifts — providing one person with clean water for life.